Article

 • Lead generation.
 Scrapy helps scrape websites for contact information, such as email addresses and phone numbers.
 Sales teams use such information to generate leads for a sales team.

 Pattern is similar to other libraries, but it has several advantages that make it worth considering for your data mining and NLP needs.
-For one, it is faster than NLTK and other libraries when processing large amounts of data.
+For one, it’s faster than NLTK and other libraries when processing large amounts of data.

 • Machine learning.
-Pattern includes a wide range of machine learning algorithms that are relevant for tasks like classification, clustering, and regression tasks.
+Pattern includes a wide range of machine learning algorithms relevant for tasks like classification, clustering, and regression tasks.

 • Natural language processing.
 Pattern includes tools for working with text data, such as tokenization, stemming, and part-of-speech tagging.